st-yim/HabitTracker/README.md

 2. **Daily Tracking:**
    - Mark your habit as completed each day.
-   - HabitTracker Elite will intelligently track your progress and streaks.
+   - TrackIt: Habit Tracker will intelligently track your progress and streaks.

 3. **Reminders:**
    - Set reminders to ensure you never miss a habit.